ergopad/ergopad-api/.github/ISSUE_TEMPLATE/bootstrap-ido.md

 ### Notes
 - when minting, token name typically abbv+UPPER: AHT
 - unlock node wallet when calling bootstrap endpoint
+- for amounts -like roundAllocation- do not include the additional decimals (i.e. 12 tokens with 2 decimals would only be 12 and not 1200)
 - consider making the whitelist multiplier at least 1.1 (or 2 if can't do float) to have tokens to test with
 - roundName as [token name] [round] Round: EPOS Staker Round
 - tgeTime is when vesting starts